raghavmalav/Customer-Service-Requests-Analysis/README.md

 Perform a statistical test for the following:

-Please note: For the below statements you need to state the Null and Alternate and then provide a statistical test to accept or reject the Null Hypothesis along with the corresponding ‘p-value’.
+Please note: For the below statement you need to state the Null and Alternate and then provide a statistical test to accept or reject the Null Hypothesis along with the corresponding ‘p-value’

-Whether the average response time across complaint types is similar or not (overall)

 Are the type of complaint or service requested and location related?